-Anderson will have to do its own maintenance on the equipment in those years whether it initially purchases the equipment or whether it leases the equipment for 5 years and then purchases it.
-Either way, Anderson will own the equipment in Years 6-10 and must pay for its own maintenance.
 Second, how do we modify the cash flows if Anderson leases the equipment and then purchases it at Year 5?
 There will be a negative cash flow at Year 5 reflecting the purchase.
 Because the equipment was originally classified with a MACRS 5-year life, Anderson will be allowed to depreciate the purchased equipment (even though it is not new) with a MACRS 5-year life.
-Therefore, in Years 6-10, there will be after-tax savings due to depreciation.
-In Given the modified cash flows, we can calculate the NAL just as we did in Table 20-2.
+Therefore, in Years 6-10, there will be aftertax savings due to depreciation.
+10 Given the modified cash flows, we can calculate the NAL just as we did in Figure 18-2.

-In this section, we focused on the dollar cost of leasing versus borrowing and buying, which is analogous to the NPV method used in capital budgeting.
+In this section we focused on the dollar cost of leasing versus borrowing and buying, which is analogous to the NPV method used in capital budgeting.
 A second method that lessees can use to evaluate leases focuses on the percentage cost of leasing and is analogous to the IRR method used in capital budgeting.
-The percentage approach is discussed in Web Extension 20A at the textbook's Web site.

 Explain how the cash flows are structured in order to estimate the net advantage to leasing.
 What discount rate should be used to evaluate a lease?
 Why?
-Define the term "net advantage to leasing, NAL."
+Define the term net advantage to leasing (NAL).